NREL/SOEP-QSS/README.md

 More experiments are needed to develop best practices for when to try xQSS but experience to date has yielded these preliminary guidelines:
 * Smooth trajectory models with precise or analytical derivatives tend to benefit most from xQSS methods
-* Numerical differentiation that the current FMU-based simulation requires injects some noise into the extra top order term of the xQSS quantized representations, which tends to shorten the time steps and thus hurt performance.
+* Numeric differentiation that the current FMU-based simulation requires injects some noise into the extra top order term of the xQSS quantized representations, which tends to shorten the time steps and thus hurt performance.
 * LIQSS methods on stiff systems did not benefit from xLIQSS since it tends to put the quantum-shifted quantized representation farther from the continuous representation.

 ### Event Queue